syahril231072/cmd/README.md

 ## Assess app changes that would change your decision.

-But if the user of application is increasing a lot and need more feature, than scalability and availability become main consideration and we want verify our server configurations and analyze some performance issues, than we have to move the application to run in VM.
+But if the user of our application is increasing a lot and needs more feature, scalability and availability become out main consideration and we want to verify our server configurations and analyze some performance issues, than we have to move the application to run in VM.